haiwera-silk-cd/magento-devdocs/guides/v2.0/pattern-library/displaying-data/datatable/datatable.md

 <h3>Quick Filters</h3>
 In some instances, pre-determined "quick filters" may be present in the form of links.
 These are filter shortcuts of common filtering attributes to assist users who may not readily consider filtering the table for results.
 Quick Filters are perhaps most useful for extracting ‘reports’ from tables.
 These filters are elevated above the ‘advanced filters’.

-<strong>Step 1:</strong> Starting state.
+<strong>步骤1.</strong> Starting state.
 User click on a quick filter link.
 <br />
 <br />
 <br />